HermanL02/Warwick-MSc-CS-Notes/CS933 Image/Video Analysis 2.md

 - Invariance of Scale 大小不变
 - HoG(Histograms of Oriented Gradients)
 - Fast to Compute
 ## Different pictures have different gradients
+## SIFT Descriptors: Histogram of Gradients